G1.30 Student Co-op/Interns and Volunteer Programs

 • Obtaining a primary degree in social work or a related degree as defined by the Council on Accreditation (COA).
 Students in a social work program must be from a college or university whose program is accredited by the Council on Social Work Education (CSWE).

-• CO-OP students;
+• Co-op/intern students;

-• Public Child Welfare Certification Program (PCWCP);
+• Child Welfare Prep (CW-PREP);

-• Cabinet employees in the stipend Masters degree program;
+• Cabinet employees in the stipend master's degree program;

 • Cabinet employees who are students seeking a graduate or undergraduate degree in social work; and

-The volunteer program is designed for those who are seeking a degree in social work or other related human service degree.
 The volunteer program is not a program for the general public to volunteer their services.

 Practice Guidance